• Skip to main content

 Hospital negligence refers to any situation where a hospital, through its employees or policies, fails to provide the standard of care expected, resulting in harm to a patient.
 This can include:

-- Lack of proper training.
-When hospital employees, including doctors, nurses or technicians, lack adequate training for their roles, it can lead to critical mistakes in patient care.
+• Lack of proper training.
+When hospital employees, including doctors, residents, nurses or technicians, lack adequate training for their roles, it can lead to critical mistakes in patient care.
+This is especially true when hospitals hire independent contractors vs. employee doctors.
 Negligence could be attributed to the hospital for not ensuring proper training standards.

-- Misdiagnosis or delayed diagnosis.
-When doctors fail to correctly diagnose a condition or there is a delay in diagnosis that leads to improper or delayed treatment, it can worsen the patient’s health, qualifying as negligence.
+• Misdiagnosis or delayed diagnosis.
+When there is a delay in diagnosing a serious condition like a brain injury or cancer, or the condition is misdiagnosed altogether, it can lead to improper or delayed treatment that worsens the patient’s health, qualifying as negligence.

-Legal standards and definitions for hospital negligence can vary by jurisdiction, and proving negligence typically requires demonstrating that the care fell below the accepted medical standard and directly caused harm to the patient.
+Legal standards for hospital liability and negligence can vary by jurisdiction, and proving negligence typically requires demonstrating that the care fell below the accepted medical standard and directly caused harm to the patient.

 How to file a complaint against a hospital or emergency room